Alzurana/GDScript-Utility-Scrap-Pouch/readme.md

 jobs among these threads based on their priorities in a FiFo pattern for each priority bucket.
 Should a priority bucket not contain any jobs, threads will attempt to help out with other buckets.
 This allows for advanced job management where high priority tasks are being worked on fast but idle time is not wasted.
+Another cool thing is that GDscript preserves the object a callable is from, meaning if you provide some generate function of a specific object the job will call that function on that specific object.<br>
+Usage as follows:<br>
+`JobScheduler.add_job(some_callable)`<br>
+`JobScheduler.add_job(some_other_callable, JobSchedulder.PRIORITY.HIGH)`<br>